Peter Tatchell

-Peter Gary Tatchell (born 25 January 1952) is a British human rights campaigner, originally from Australia, best known for his work with LGBT social movements.
+Peter Gary Tatchell (born 25 January 1952) is an Australian-born British human rights campaigner, best known for his work with LGBTQ social movements.

 Tatchell was selected as the Labour Party's parliamentary candidate for Bermondsey in 1981.
 He was then denounced by party leader Michael Foot for ostensibly supporting extra-Parliamentary action against the Thatcher government.
 Labour subsequently allowed him to stand in the 1983 Bermondsey by-election in February 1983, in which the party lost the seat to the Liberals.
-In the 1990s he campaigned for LGBT rights through the direct action group OutRage!, which he co-founded.
+In the 1990s he campaigned for LGBTQ rights through the direct action group OutRage!, which he co-founded.
 He has worked on various campaigns, such as Stop Murder Music against music lyrics allegedly inciting violence against LGBT people and writes and broadcasts on various human rights and social justice issues.
 He attempted a citizen's arrest of Zimbabwean President Robert Mugabe in 1999 and again in 2001.

-In April 2004, Tatchell joined the Green Party of England and Wales and in 2007 was selected as prospective Parliamentary candidate in the constituency of Oxford East, but in December 2009 he stood down due to brain damage he says was caused by a bus accident as well as damage sustained during various protests.
+In April 2004, Tatchell joined the Green Party of England and Wales and in 2007 was selected as prospective Parliamentary candidate in the constituency of Oxford East, but in December 2009 he stood down due to brain damage acquired mainly during protests, as well as from a bus accident.
 Since 2011, he has been Director of the Peter Tatchell Foundation.
-He has taken part in over 30 debates at the Oxford Union, encompassing a wide range of issues such as patriotism, Thatcherism and university "safe spaces".
+He has taken part in over 30 debates at the Oxford Union, encompassing a wide range of issues such as patriotism, Thatcherism and university safe spaces.

 Early life

 Tatchell was born in Melbourne, Australia.
 His father was a lathe operator and his mother worked in a biscuit factory.
 His parents divorced when he was four and his mother remarried soon afterwards.
 He had a half sister and brothers.

 Since the family finances were strained by medical bills, he had to leave school at 16 in 1968.
 He started work as a sign-writer and window-dresser in department stores.
 Tatchell claims to have incorporated the theatricality of these displays into his activism.

 Raised as a Christian, Tatchell says that he "ditched [his] faith a long time ago" and is an atheist.
-It is widely reported that Tatchell is a vegan; however, Tatchell himself only states that he eats no meat, but does eat eggs, cheese, and, according to Richard Fairbrass, wild salmon, meaning Tatchell is a pescetarian.
+It has been wrongly reported that Tatchell is a vegan; however, Tatchell himself has stated that although he eats no meat, he does eat eggs, cheese, and, according to Richard Fairbrass, wild salmon, meaning Tatchell is a pescetarian.

 He became interested in outdoor adventurous activities such as surfing and mountain climbing.
 Speaking on BBC Radio 4's Any Questions about how insurance and legal risks were making British teachers reluctant to take pupils on outdoor adventures, he said outdoor activities helped him develop the courage to take political risks in adult life.